mugdhagodsay/Earthquakes/README.md

 The following **required** functionality is completed:

 * [x] Read JSON data from the Earthquakes API and populate ListView
-* [x] Each earthquake occupies on item in the list and displays Magnitude and Depth
+* [x] Each earthquake occupies one item in the list and displays Magnitude and Depth
 * [x] Earthquakes with magnitude greater than 8 are highlited with red text

 The following **optional** features are implemented:

-* [x] Clicking on an earthquake item takes the user to Earthquake details where a Map is renedered with a marker at the Latitude,Longitude where the earthquake occured.
+* [x] Clicking on an earthquake item takes the user to Earthquake details where a Map is renedered with a marker at the Latitude, Longitude where the earthquake occured.
 * [x] Display earthquake details in an infowindow on the Map
-* [x] Improve style of the earthquake items in the list
 * [x] Check for network connectivity and if the network is online

 ## Video Walkthrough